Coastal Protection

 Consultation has concluded

-The Municipality of the District of Lunenburg (MODL) is developing new rules that will impact how development occurs along our coast.
-MODL has a responsibility to its residents and our environment to ensure that new homes, businesses, and other structures are not placed in areas that could be at risk of coastal flooding or erosion, while protecting our natural assets from potential harms caused by development.
-The new regulations are intended to meet two primary objectives:
+The Municipality of the District of Lunenburg (MODL) has developed rules that will impact how development occurs along our coast.
+MODL has a responsibility to its residents and our environment to ensure that new homes, businesses, and other structures are not placed in areas that are at risk of coastal flooding or erosion, while protecting our natural assets from potential harms caused by development.
+The regulations meet two primary objectives:

 1. Protecting our communities from our coast: Keeping human activity away from the risks posed by coastal erosion and flooding.

-The Municipality of the District of Lunenburg (MODL) is developing new rules that will impact how development occurs along our coast.
-MODL has a responsibility to its residents and our environment to ensure that new homes, businesses, and other structures are not placed in areas that could be at risk of coastal flooding or erosion, while protecting our natural assets from potential harms caused by development.
-The new regulations are intended to meet two primary objectives:
+The Municipality of the District of Lunenburg (MODL) has developed rules that will impact how development occurs along our coast.
+MODL has a responsibility to its residents and our environment to ensure that new homes, businesses, and other structures are not placed in areas that are at risk of coastal flooding or erosion, while protecting our natural assets from potential harms caused by development.
+The regulations meet two primary objectives:

 1. Protecting our communities from our coast: Keeping human activity away from the risks posed by coastal erosion and flooding.